Looking for all Articles by Catherine Wilson Garry?

 23. Hide something from your bag, or one of your favourite toys.
 Now, make a map of your home that will direct someone to finding it.

-24. (P3 bag only): Count the animals in There’s Nothing Faster Than a Cheetah.
+24. Count all of the different animals in Barbara Throws a Wobbler or Heavy Metal Badger.
 How many of them have you seen before?

 25. Lie down on the floor and count how many cards you are lengthwise.
 Can you guess?
 How many cards long is everyone in your family?